-That said, if you’re already making sensible lifestyle choices and you feel as though you could do with something to step up your results, then choosing a high quality testosterone booster can indeed make a significant impact on your results.
+That said, if you’re already making sensible lifestyle choices and you feel as though you could do with something to step up your results, then choosing a high quality supplement can help to support you on your journey.

 So, this brings us to the end of our Nugenix review.

-We must say that we were pretty disappointed by this testosterone booster, as it’s one of the more popular ones out there and seemed to promise much.
+We must say that we were pretty disappointed by this supplement, as it’s one of the more popular ones out there and seemed to promise much.

 However, it’s let down badly by the fact that it uses a proprietary blend to hide the doses of the ingredients, and it’s also missing some key substances such as D-Aspartic Acid.

-In summary, there are some far better options available to you right now if you’re looking for a natural testosterone booster.
+In summary, there are some far better options available to you right now if you’re looking for a product in this category.

 MORE: The latest football news